Manila Carnival: History

 Manila Carnival Ground at Wallace Field (present-day Rizal Park), Manila in 1931.

 The Manila Carnival was first held in February 1908.
 The carnival's original organizer was an American colonel named George T. Langhorne who asked the Philippine Assembly for 50,000 pesos to build a cockpit, exhibit "half-naked" Igorot tribesmen and set up curiosities.
-Horrified by the plan of the proposed carnival, Governor General James Smith transformed the planned freak show into a ritual celebrating the Philippine-American progress in the islands.
+Horrified by the plan of the proposed carnival, Governor-General James Smith transformed the planned freak show into a ritual celebrating the Philippine-American progress in the islands.
 Secretary of Commerce Cameron Forbes took charge of the preparation and asked 15,000 instead of 50,000 from the Assembly.
 He planned to raise another 15,000 by private subscription campaigns such as the Carnival Queen contest.

 The site of the Manila Carnival was the old Wallace Field that was just off the present Luneta Park.

-During those two weeks of carnival, Wallace Field was walled with amakan and given a decorative facade brilliant with lights and adornments.
+During those two weeks of carnival, Wallace Field was walled with amakan and given a decorative façade brilliant with lights and adornments.
 A variety of shows were presented like circus, vaudevilles, slapstick comedies, and the grand theatrical presentation of Borromeo Lou, the great impresario of the era.
 Starts such as Atang de la Rama, Katy de la Cruz, Canuplin, and Dionisia Castro often staged performances that audiences loved.

 The entrance fee ranges from 50 centavos and up and one can buy at the gate a mask, a horn, and a bag of confetti.
-The children wore a harlequin costume, a clown costume, or a dunce hat, while the elder ones wore dominoes or similar attractive attires.
+The children wore a harlequin costume, a clown costume, or a dunce hat, while older ones wore dominoes or similar attractive attires.

 The scene was like New Year's Eve with all the gaiety, laughter and gossips in old Manila circling around.
 Everyone seemed to be tooting horns or throwing confetti.

-Oriental Queen - Pura Villanueva and Occidental Queen - Marjorie Colton, with their consorts Col. George T. Langhorne and Manuel Gomez who strayed away from the regalized traditional Filipino attire theme of the event and wore Indian Maharajah.
+Oriental Queen - Pura Villanueva and Occidental Queen - Marjorie Colton, with their consorts Col. George T. Langhorne and Manuel Gomez, who strayed away from the regalized traditional Filipino attire theme of the event and dressed as Indian Maharajas.